valtimo-platform/valtimo-documentation/extending-valtimo/document/configuring-search-fields.md

 The Tooltips property display helps text when you hover over the question mark icon.

-To add this tooltip to search fields, a `searchField` key must exist under `searchFieldsTooltips` in the translation files mentioned below:
+To add this tooltip to search fields, a `searchField` key must exist under `searchFieldsTooltips` in the translation files.

-- `en.json` - for English translations
-- `nl.json` - for Dutch translations
-- `de.json` - for German translations.

 Within each file, it is possible to find a structure with existing translations.
 Below the `searchFieldsTooltips` object, add the name of the created key and the description you want to display.